Chapter 2

 At his first attendance, in uniform, the woman he had met, was standing out in front, calling out the names of the boys to register their attendance.

-She was called Miss Gabb, and when she called out the names, they would answer, 'one, Miss Gabb,' or 'two, Miss Gabb' or even 'three Miss Gabb.'
+She was called Miss Gabb, and when she called out the names, they answered, 'one, Miss Gabb,' or 'two, Miss Gabb' or even 'three Miss Gabb.'

 'Finbar' said Miss Gabb, when she came to his name.